 How do I soothe my crying baby?

 - Cuddle your baby to your chest in skin-to-skin contact.
-She will be soothed by the familiar smell of your skin and the beating of your heart
+They will be soothed by the familiar smell of your skin and the beating of your heart

 - It can help to move around with your baby so put her in a soft sling and take her off for a walk or cuddle her in a rocking chair – rhythmic movement is the key